wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-manage-files/includes/6-exercise-display-user-files.md

     }
     ```

-    Notice the `if` statement skips over any folders or packages to only show the files; there is no way to filter these in the API at this time.
-Also note that the files are rendered as anchor tags (hyperlinks); in the next exercise you will add a feature to download each file when this link is clicked.
+    Notice the `if` statement skips over any folders or packages to only show the files.
+There's no way to filter these files in the API at this time.
+Also note that the files are rendered as anchor tags (hyperlinks).
+In the next exercise, you'll add a feature to download each file when this link is selected.

-3. At the end of the `displayUI()` function, right before the closing brace, add a call to `displayFiles()`:
+1. At the end of the `displayUI()` function, right before the closing brace, add a call to `displayFiles()`.

     ```javascript
         // beginning of function omitted for brevity